 - Have an interpreter during any complaint or appeal process.

-- Know your health problems and take part in making mutually agreed upon treatment goals as much as possible
+- Know your health problems and take part in making decisions about your treatment goals as much as possible.

-- Follow the treatment plan agreed upon by you and your doctor
+- Follow the instructions and treatment plan agreed upon by you and your doctor.

-- Tell both your provider and your case worker if you have other insurance and follow the guidelines of your other insurance
+- Tell CountyCare and your case worker if you have other insurance and follow those guidelines.

 Member Grievances and Appeals